privy-open-source/design-system/src/styleguide/check-radio/index.md

     </template>
   </Checkbox>
 </div>
-<Caption class="!text-subtle">Usage: This component indicated that the option is in hover state.
+<Caption class="!text-subtle dark:!text-dark-subtle">Usage: This component indicated that the option is in hover state.
 At this state user usually hasn’t selected the option that he/she choose, rather than moving the pointer on each option.</Caption>

 #### Select Hover state
 <div class="py-4">